 5.2.
 Use the old UCRM hostname for the new UNMS

 It’s highly recommended to use the same hostname of the previous UCRM for the new UNMS to ensure smooth transition of all CRM features and for seamless replacement of the client zone.
-Go to Settings > UNMS > UNMS Hostname.
+Go to Network > Settings > UNMS > UNMS Hostname/IP.

 Note that the new UNMS hostname will be used by the payment gateways to communicate with your UNMS’ CRM and also your clients might be used to the previous hostname, and might be still using the URLs in old emails sent from UCRM.